- Press Release: Food recycling gets easier (Oct 14)

 - Press Release: Cabinet agrees waste collection changes

 The Forest of Dean District Council is responsible for collecting all domestic waste and recycling within the district.
-In addition to collecting refuse on a weekly basis, we also collect dry recycling (i.e. paper, glass, tins) and garden waste from the kerbside which is collected on the alternate fortnight.
+In addition to collecting refuse on a fortnightly basis, we also collect dry recycling (paper, glass, tins, aerosols, domestic batteries) and garden waste from the kerbside which is collected on the alternate fortnight.
 Since July 2012, residents have been able to recycle their food waste from the kerbside.
 This is a weekly service.
 We also provide recycling facilities for a wider range of materials such as cardboard, plastics and textiles at local recycling sites located across the district.
 Last year (April 2012 to March 2013) the district sent over 15,000 tonnes of waste to landfill.
-This equates to about 60% of all the waste that we collect so there is still much more that we could all do.
+While this is a huge reduction compared to previous years there is still much more that we could all do.

 A wide range of items can also be recycled at the district’s Household Recycling Centre.
 Gloucestershire County Council is responsible for the site which enables the recycling of everything from fridges and freezers to electrical appliances, chemicals, oil and car batteries.

 To find out more about how the local district and borough councils in Gloucestershire work in partnership with the county council, including information about our Joint Municipal Waste Management Strategy, click here.

 Find out when your bins are emptied